Timmsy1998/react-frontend-demo/README.md

 # Timmsy Frontend Arena Demo

-This is a React + TypeScript + Vite showcase I (Timmsy) built to demonstrate how I approach modern frontend work when I want it to feel both high-impact and maintainable.
+This is a React + TypeScript + Vite showcase I built to demonstrate how I approach modern frontend work when I want it to feel both high-impact and maintainable.

 ## Why I built it this way